 Over the past two decades, a series of papers have shown the power of defaults to alter saving decisions in employer-provided retirement saving plans.
-Studies have shown that automatic enrollment policies have two primary effects.
-First, the adoption of automatic enrollment results in a substantial increase in the proportion of employees participating in retirement saving plans.
+Studies have shown that automatic enrollment policies result in a substantial increase in the proportion of employees participating in retirement saving plans.
 While the magnitude of the increase in the participation ranges from study to study, research generally indicates participation rises from about 60% of the workforce in traditional plans without automatic enrollment to over 90% once automatic enrollment is adopted.
-Second, firms adopting automatic enrollment policies must also select a default contribution rate, often 3% of salary, and this default contribution rate usually becomes the modal contribution to the plan.

-In general, these studies have been conducted using administrative data for a single firm or a small set of private sector firms in which the retirement saving plan is the only employer-provided pension plan.
-The analysis typically focuses on the introduction of automatic enrollment to an existing 401(k) and compares participation and contribution rates shortly before and a few months after the adoption of the policy.
+Virtually all of these studies have been conducted using administrative data for a single firm or a small set of private sector firms in which the retirement saving plan is the only employer-provided pension plan.
+The analysis typically focuses on the introduction of automatic enrollment to an existing 401(k) and compares participation and contribution rates shortly before and after the adoption of the policy.

-The present study adds to this literature by examining the impact of the adoption of automatic enrollment provisions by a state government, specifically the adoption of automatic enrollment by the state of South Dakota for its supplemental retirement saving plan (SRP), which is a 457(b) plan.
-In South Dakota, state and local government employees, including teachers, are also covered by a defined benefit pension plan and
+The present study adds to this literature by examining the impact of the adoption of automatic enrollment provisions by a state government, specifically the adoption of automatic enrollment by the state of South Dakota for its supplemental retirement saving plan (SRP).
+In South Dakota, state and local government employees, including teachers, are also covered by a defined benefit pension plan and by Social Security.
+Thus, career public employees in South Dakota can expect a lifetime annuity from these two programs of around 75% of their final salary.
+Prior to the introduction of automatic enrollment, the proportion of newly hired employees who were contributing to the SRP